 Recently, I bought some ATmega328P-PU (DIP packages) chips in China and was concerned that they might be counterfeit, given that three years ago some ATmega328P clones, which did not support nano-power, had been found on Pro Mini boards.
 The first check looked as if they were fake chips,

-but apparently, they are the real thing. but they seem to work fine.
+but apparently, they were the real thing. but they seem to work fine.

 Since my stock of ATmega328P DIP chips had been depleted, I decided to buy a few new ones.
 Looking around, I noticed that the prices have gone up by a factor of three, though.
 So, why not order at AliExpress, where you could get them for the pre-Covid price?